Instrumentation Data Analysis Tips and Tricks

 With more than 15 years of geotechnical engineering experience, Mike is passionate about the use of technology and enhanced dam monitoring practices that make dam operations and mining projects safer and more sustainable.
 In his current role, Mike’s primary focus on enhancement of dam safety management systems allows project and client teams to achieve greater efficiency and confidence in making important operational and management decisions.
 He is best known for geotechnical performance monitoring using discretized sensor networks, automated systems, GIS based inspection and monitoring systems, and Interferometric Synthetic Aperture Radar (InSAR) analysis.

-Pierre Choquet has been involved in the field of Geotechnical Instrumentation and Monitoring for most of his career.
-He joined RST Instruments of Maple Ridge, BC in 2007 and is now Technical Advisor and Vice-President of Market Development.
+Pierre has been involved in the field of Geotechnical Instrumentation and Monitoring for most of his career.
+He joined RST Instruments in 2007.
 Pierre graduated in Geological Engineering (Engineering Geology) from Ecole Polytechnique in Montreal and subsequently obtained a doctorate degree in Rock Mechanics from Ecole des Mines de Paris in France.
 From 1982 to 1993 he was a faculty member at the department of Mining and Metallurgy of Laval University in Quebec City where his specialty was rock mechanics, ground control, and applied geology.
-Pierre is a member of the USSD Committee on Monitoring Dams and their Foundations and is the Canada representative on the ICOLD Technical Committee on Dam Surveillance.
-He is also the Editor of the Instrumentation and Monitoring column of the Canadian Geotechnique magazine.
+Pierre is a member of the ICOLD Technical Committee on Dam Surveillance and is also the Editor of the Instrumentation and Monitoring column of the Canadian Geotechnique magazine.